-The Center for Urban Language Teaching and Research (CULTR) conducts and disseminates research on foreign language learning, teaching, and assessment of LCTLs that can be translated into improvements in practice.
-Located at Georgia State University, faculty members in both AL and MCL are actively involved in projects on the analysis, use, assessment, and teaching of LCTLs amongst other areas for foreign language education
+The Center for Urban Language Teaching and Research (CULTR) conducts and disseminates research on world language learning, teaching, and assessment that can be translated into improvements in practice.
+Located at Georgia State University, faculty members across multiple departments are actively involved in projects on the analysis, use, assessment, and teaching of LCTLs among other areas for world language education.

 With funding from the Department of Education, CULTR has provided seed funding for additional projects on a competitive basis.
-Accordingly, proposals from faculty at Georgia State University for research projects were assessed by fit to the scope and mission of CULTR.
+Accordingly, proposals from faculty at Georgia State for research projects were assessed by fit to the scope and mission of CULTR.
 Specifically, each proposal was reviewed by the project coordinators for (a) relevance to the LRC, (b) the quality of the proposal and (c) the feasibility of conducting the study with the proposed budget and other resources.
-All in all, four projects were chosen to best exemplify the criteria.
-These projects are identified below:

 Guided by its core values, CULTR’s initiatives fall into four central objectives: professional development, career readiness, advocacy, and research.
 Regarding this core objective, CULTR conducts and disseminates research on access to Dual Language Immersion and the learning, teaching, and assessment of LCTLs that can be translated into improvements in practice.
 The following projects are laid out in the 2022-2026 funding cycle.

 R1: Developing Korean DLI Textbook Project: Culturally and Linguistically Relevant STEM Textbook and Workbook Development for a Korean-English Dual Language Immersion (KDLI) Program (Dr. Aram Cho)